 An intriguing piece of evidence is that krill are attracted to substances rich in iron.
 One experiment using, of all things, iron-rich Newcastle Brown Ale, described krill as having to be pried off the end of the pipette introducing the beer into their tank.
 It is likely that whale feces (and the iron these contain) attract krill to the surface, which in turn attracts whales to feed on the krill and produce more poop (whales invariably defecate at the surface), continuing the cycle.

 If krill no longer come to the surface except at night, what is the likely impact of this on the marine ecosystem, especially when coupled with the decrease in krill biomass?
 Ecologists have only recently begun to recognize the importance of animals in the recycling of crucial elements such as phosphorous in maintaining the health of terrestrial ecosystems.
 Whales bring phosphorus, nitrogen, and micronutrients such as iron from the ocean’s depths to the surface, inducing krill to remain near the surface as well as providing essential nutrients and food for efficient reproduction.
 This increased productivity feeds seabirds and anadromous fish (those that spend part of their lives in marine waters, part in fresh).
 Imagine then a healthy interlinked biome where whales pump nutrients from the depths to the surface, with the resulting krill blooms feeding salmon.
 The fish swim upriver, where they are fed on by bears, otters, and eagles.
-These in turn defecate on the terrestrial side which fertilizes plants for the herbivores that graze there.
+These in turn defecate on the terrestrial side, which fertilizes plants for the herbivores that graze there.
 Sound farfetched?
 It has been demonstrated in near-stream soil, vegetation, and insects in British Colombia, Canada.
 Marine nutrients too have been found in trees far from streams in British Columbia, likely transported by salmon-eating bears.
 Indications are that it occurs in the Gulf of Maine, where whales and seals pump four times as much nitrogen into the ocean’s productive upper layer, the euphotic zone – that is, the layer of the ocean where light penetrates – as all the rivers in the area combined.